The Hum Sum FAQs

 - Before you meet with someone, tell a friend or family member where you are going

-- Bring your cell phone with you when you meet a user
+- Bring your cell phone with you when you meet someone

-- Consider bringing a friend or a family member with you when you meet a user
+- Consider bringing a friend or a family member with you when you meet a member

 - Trust your instincts.
 If something seems off about someone you meet from our site, walk away

 Using TheHumSum.org is a wonderful way to keep reusable items out of the waste stream, but you should never put your personal safety at risk while giving or receiving an item listed on our site.
-Take sensible precautions each time you meet a user in person.
+Take sensible precautions each time you meet a member in-person.